04092000f/ArtifyLens/README.md

 ### Feature 2: Blemish Removal

-This feature involves the development of a blemish removal tool that processes images to remove blemishes or imperfections from facial or object surfaces.
+This feature involves the development of a blemish removal tool that processes images to remove blemishes or imperfections from facial or object surfaces.<br>
 Given below is the expected output for **blemish removal**.
 Looking at the output, you should be able to figure out what processing can produce those results.

 **Original Image**<br>